Tx3-Services/VERA-Configuration-Cookbook/README.md

 ## Overview
 This material is divided in two sections:
 1. **VERA Configuration Cookbook** (*git repository*):  A collection of file snippets that provide examples of various configurations within VERA.
 2. **VERA Configuration Wiki**:  A collection of help pages providing instructions for configuring and using VERA policy files.
+(Go to the [wiki](https://github.com/Tx3-Services/VERA-Configuration-Cookbook/wiki).)

 ## VERA Configuration Cookbook